 Using the magnetic field to estimate gyro bias

 Stable Magnetic Field

 The magnetometer plays an important role in correcting the sensor biases.
-In the case the gravitational pull cannot be measured in an axis (like shown in figure 3) the magnetic field can be used to correct for the sensor bias.
+In the case that the gravitational pull cannot be used to determine orientation (which is the case for the z-axis in Figure 3), the magnetic field can be used to correct for the sensor bias.
 A filter profile which uses the magnetometer needs to be selected and you would need to perform a Magnetic Field Mapping (magnetic calibration).

-Important is that when using the magnetometer for correcting the orientation is that the magnetic field must be reliable enough.
-A non homogeneous magnetic field (disturbed) the magnetic field cannot be trusted, using a non homogeneous magnetic field will result in an incorrect orientation.
+Important when using the magnetometer for correcting the orientation is that the magnetic field must be reliable enough.
+A non-homogeneous or disturbed magnetic field cannot be trusted.
 The MTi will correct the orientation based on the magnetic field even if it is incorrect.

 Unstable Magnetic field

-When the magnetic field cannot be used to correct the orientation there are 3 options how to correct for sensor biases:
+When the magnetic field cannot be used to correct the orientation there are other options to correct for sensor biases:

-- Select filter profile not using the magnetometer
+- Select filter profile that does not use the magnetometers

 - Enabling Active Heading Stabilization (AHS)